Merge plugin

 option:

-You can also enforce the all the options by setting select
+You can also enforce all the options by setting select

 to false